Pandentia/pandentia.github.io/aria/index.md

 --- | ---
 Global bans | Prevents the worst of the worst from joining your server Mod logs | Since the Audit Log only goes back 45 days, this is a more persistent way of keeping track of moderation actions in a channel (Similar to the Pollr bot)
 Welcome messages | Messages sent when a user joins, optionally in an embed for support for markdown links.
-Extensive variables for server names, current channel, username, user mention, etc.
+Extensive variables for server names, current channel, username, user mention, etc. Can be formatted as a message or inside an embed.
 Temporary voice channels | Teamspeak-like voice channels (letting users create their own channels with their own permissions, then deleting when the channel is empty)
 Temporary bans | Temporarily kicking someone from your server and preventing them from joining for a specified period of time Regex message filtering | Filtering messages with the most powerful of syntaxes, Regex